Trump approved payment of $2 million North Korea bill for care of Warmbier: report

 “We do not comment on hostage negotiations, which is why they have been so successful during this administration,” White House spokeswoman Sarah Sanders told Reuters.

-Representatives for the U.S. State Department did not immediately respond to a request for comment.
+Representatives for the State Department did not respond to a request for comment.

 The bill was sent to the Treasury Department and remained unpaid through 2017, the Post reported.
 It was not known if the administration later paid the bill.

-Warmbier, a University of Virginia student visiting North Korea as a tourist, was imprisoned there for 17 months starting in January 2016.
+Warmbier, a University of Virginia student visiting North Korea as a tourist, was imprisoned in January 2016.
 North Korea state media said he was sentenced to 15 years of hard labor for trying to steal an item bearing a propaganda slogan from his hotel.

 Reached by phone, Fred Warmbier, Otto Warmbier’s father, declined to comment on the report or to confirm the Post’s account that he had said the hospital bill sounded like ransom.